Sting-DR/Nerevar-Moon-and-Star/PerformanceOptimization.md

   - You will obviously have to follow the steps for setting up OpenMW from the InstallGuide again.
   - *Use this fork with Rubic0n for the best performance results*.

-- **Adjust view distance** in the in-game script settings for Horiz0n.
+- **Reduce view distance**
+  Alternatively you can use [Horiz0n](https://www.nexusmods.com/morrowind/mods/59668) which dynamically adjusts your view distance based on your performance.

 - **Disable AA shaders** — press `F2` in-game to open the post-processing menu and disable both EdgeAA and SMAA.